jazd/Business/README.md

 * Queries read well
 * Almost no business rules are carried out outside of the database server

 The original idea for this schema comes from my earlier Origins/peopleSchema.sql work, a schema I created back in 2002.
-Orignally source controlled with RCS.
+Originally source controlled with RCS.